The foundation was established in May of 1968 by attorney Paul Cressman Sr. based on the wishes of Byron and Alice Lockwood.

 The foundation’s assets currently stand at approximately $20 million and it gives away at least 5% of its gross assets annually.

-Grant requests are now open and must be submitted by September 30, 2021 for this year.
+Grant requests are now closed for this year.
 Grant recipients will be notified before December 31, 2021.